MaayanAimelak28/Canvas-Lab-171--Creating-Amazon-EC2-Instances/README.md

   --output text \
 )
 echo $INSTANCE

-Wait for the Instance to be Ready: Monitor the instance's status using the describe-instances command.
+6. *Wait for the Instance to be Ready*: Monitor the instance's status using the describe-instances command.
 Command:
-bash
-Copy code
-aws ec2 describe-instances --instance-ids $INSTANCE --query 'Reservations[].Instances[].State.Name' --output text Test the Web Server: Retrieve the public DNS name of the instance and test the web server by accessing it through a browser.
+aws ec2 describe-instances --instance-ids $INSTANCE --query 'Reservations[].Instances[].State.Name' --output text

+7. *Test the Web Server*: Retrieve the public DNS name of the instance and test the web server by accessing it through a browser.
 Command:
-bash
-Copy code
-aws ec2 describe-instances --instance-ids $INSTANCE --query Reservations[].Instances[].PublicDnsName --output text The AWS CLI allows for repeatable and reliable automation, making it ideal for consistent deployments.
+aws ec2 describe-instances --instance-ids $INSTANCE --query Reservations[].Instances[].PublicDnsName --output text

+The AWS CLI allows for repeatable and reliable automation, making it ideal for consistent deployments.